sashastadler/crunge-notes/Notes/Locations/Green Orchard.md

 #### The Silver Star

 Tavern owned by [Alberic](../Characters/NPCs/Alberic.md).
 [Maria Castellan](../Characters/NPCs/Maria%20Castellan.md) also works there.
+Upgraded sometime in 4-Shemu or 1-Akhet to be fancier, pricier, and now with an attached hotel.

 #### Tower